BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some Kuna (HRK) on hand for smaller towns, markets, or local buses.
-Many smaller konobas (taverns) and family-run shops prefer cash, and you'll avoid ATM fees by withdrawing larger sums at once from bank ATMs rather than exchange offices.
+While credit cards are widely accepted in tourist areas, always carry some Kuna (HRK) for smaller cafes, markets, and rural areas.
+Many smaller establishments still prefer cash, and you'll get a better deal at local markets if you're not paying with plastic.

 culture